Pink and red rose petals, licorice root, ginger, osmanthus petals, cyani petals, black currant and chamomile petals.

 Number of steps it takes to do the Nancy And Beth 2-2 step.

 For best flavor, bring spring or freshly drawn filtered water to a boil (212 degrees).
-Steep five minutes while dancing to your favorite Nancy And Beth tune.
+Steep 1 sachet for five minutes while dancing to your favorite Nancy And Beth tune.

 - Select an Ingredient: